Theory of shifts, shocks, and the intimate connections to $L^2$-type a posteriori error analysis of numerical schemes for hyperbolic problems: Introduction

 The first systematic a posteriori analysis for numerical approximations of scalar conservation laws, accompanied with corresponding adaptive algorithms, can be traced back to \cite{KO00,GM00} (see also \cite{Coc03,DMO07} and references therein).
 These estimates were derived by employing Kruzhkov’s doubling of variables technique using an infinite family of entropies \cite{MR0267257}.
-A posteriori results for systems were derived in \cite{Laforest08,Laforest04} for front tracking and Glimm’s schemes.
+A posteriori results for systems were derived in \cite{Laforest04} for front tracking schemes.
+However, these results are limited to solutions with small BV due to limitations in the $L^1$ front tracking theory \cite{MR1723032,Bressan2000}.
+For Glimm's scheme, a posteriori results are given in \cite{Laforest08}, albeit restricted to Burgers equation with non-increasing initial data.
 Goal oriented estimates, based on dual weighted residuals, have been investigated in \cite{HartmannHouston2003}.
-However, the goal oriented estimates require the solving of dual problems that consist of advection equations with discontinuous velocity fields.
-Their well-posedness theory is only understood for scalar problems in one space dimension \cite{Ulbrich2002}, so that for discontinuous numerical solutions to systems of conservation laws the well-posedness of dual problems is unclear and, therefore, dual weighted residual-type estimates cannot be proven to be reliable.
+However, the goal oriented estimates require the solution of dual problems that consist of advection equations with discontinuous velocity fields.
+Their well-posedness theory is only understood for scalar problems in one space dimension \cite{Ulbrich2002}.
+Indeed, for discontinuous solutions to systems of conservation laws the well-posedness of dual problems is unclear and, therefore, dual weighted residual-type estimates cannot be proven to be reliable.

 We would like to mention recent a priori convergence results on numerical schemes for systems of hyperbolic conservation laws: In \cite{FLM20} convergence of finite volume schemes to so-called dissipative solutions is shown while in \cite{FLMW20} convergence to statistical solutions is proven.
 Both results are based on compactness arguments so that no quantitative information on the size of the error can be extracted.
 Indeed, quantitative information on the size of the error seems too much to ask for in this context since there is no uniqueness of solutions.